SIAGOptimization/siagoptimization.github.io/README.md

 **Best Paper Prize**

-The next [SIAG/Optimization Best Paper Prize](https://www.siam.org/prizes-recognition/activity-group-prizes/detail/siag-opt-best-paper-prize/) will be presented at the SIAM Conference on Optimization in 2023.
+The next [SIAG/Optimization Best Paper Prize](https://www.siam.org/prizes-recognition/activity-group-prizes/detail/siag-opt-best-paper-prize/) will be presented at the SIAM Conference on Optimization in 2026.

 The SIAG/Optimization Best Paper Prize was first awarded in 1996.
 See the [prize page](https://www.siam.org/prizes-recognition/activity-group-prizes/detail/siag-opt-best-paper-prize) for more details of the prize, including guidelines, past prize winners, and past prize committees.

-The 2020 prize was awarded to Hamza Fawzi, James Saunderson, and Pablo Parrilo for their paper "Semidefinite Approximations of the Matrix Logarithm."

 **Early Career Prize**